 Live Free and Start: Live Free and Start is a collaboration between the Governor's office and the private sector.
 They offer many free resources for local small business owners looking to start or grow their business in the Granite State.
 This is a great resource for anyone looking to prepare for or seek outside funding.

 The Pomodoro Technique (the method I use at QCB)

-Note: there are dozens of platform and device specific apps for note taking.
-My criteria is that the program needs to work no matter which device I'm using.
+Note: there are dozens of platform and device specific apps for note taking and project management.
+My criteria are that the program needs to be budget friendly and work no matter which device I'm using.

 Evernote - no option for Linux, but it works on most phones

 Zim - this one might be a little geekie for some people, but I like it because I can keep it in Dropbox and use with pretty much any OS

 Trello - this doesn't offer offline access, but even the free version has a ton of tools for collaboration and project management